Introduction mycotoxins

 Chronic: mutagenic and carcinogenic.

 Maximum levels according to Regulation (EC) No 1881/2006In the Netherlands research was conducted on the presence of toxins in grain, buckwheat, and soy products.
-Toxins were not found and therefore the is considered unnecessary.
+Toxins were not found and therefore the control is considered unnecessary.

 PatulinApergillus clavatus;